adityakanu/Log-Ingestor-with-Query-Interface/Readme.md

-# Log Viewer and Ingestor
+# Log Ingestor and Query Interface

 This project is a simple log management system with a frontend for log ingestion and a backend for querying and displaying logs.